 Do you need to have your faucet replaced?
 Now before you remove the old one from the sink, your replacement should obviously be on hand and ready.

-Faucets nowadays usually come with pre-attached supply tubes which you can directly connect to the shutoff valves underneath your sink.
-If the pre-attached supply tubes of your newly bought faucet is of the right length, then it’s good.
+Faucets nowadays usually come with pre-attached flexible water hosess which you can directly connect to the shutoff valves underneath your sink.
+If the pre-attached flexible water hose of your newly bought faucet is of the right length, then it’s good.
 However in some cases extensions are still needed to make the connections.

-To save time and make your task more efficient, check current supply lines and tubes if they are in need of replacements as well.
-This way you won’t have to go back to the hardware store after discovering about a damage or leak later on.
+To save time and make your task more efficient, check current supply lines and hoses to see if they are in need of replacements as well.
+This way you won’t have to go back to the hardware store after discovering a damage or leak later on.

-If you’ve got everything prepared and your old faucet removed, you can now proceed to installing your new unit.
+If you’ve got everything prepared and your old faucet removed, you can now proceed to install your new unit.

 (Want to learn how to remove a faucet?
 Head over to our How to Remove Old Faucets tutorial here.)